shakes76/PatternFlow/recognition/45853047-SiameseADNI/README.md

 # References

-The following were used for both learning about SNN's, but also to get a better understanding of how to apply an SNN to the particular problem.
+The following were used for learning about SNN's, but also to get a better understanding of how to apply an SNN to the particular problem.
 1. [Keras.io Siamese Network](https://keras.io/examples/vision/siamese_network/)
 1. [Image similarity estimation using a Siamese Network with a contrastive loss](https://keras.io/examples/vision/siamese_contrastive/)
 1. [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)